Chapman-John/Java-Online-Banking-App/README.md

 Java Spring MySQL JDBC

-This is an online banking application.
+This is an online banking application using Java Spring Framework.